A program of the U.S. Chamber of Commerce Foundation

 Hiring Our Heroes kicked off 2020 by presenting a Toyota RAV4 to Kashona Oakman, who served in the South Carolina Army National Guard for 23 years.

-“I would like to thank this great organization, Hiring Our Heroes, for everything that they do for veterans,” she said at the event in January 2020.
+“I would like to thank this great organization, Hiring Our Heroes, for everything that they do for veterans,” she said at the event.

 In the last eight years, Josh Eskow has successfully transitioned to a civilian job, earned his MBA, and worked as a consumer data analyst contractor.
 He didn’t mind working as a contractor, but he didn’t love his job, either.
 So, he quit to explore other career options.
 Then the COVID-19 worldwide pandemic hit and Eskow was scrambling to find employment.